SoftInstigate/restheart-website/docs/representation-format.md

 ## Standard Representation

 {: .bs-callout.bs-callout-warning }
-RESTHeart adopts this representation format by default
+Starting with RESTHeart v4 this is the default representation format.

-In the following response the collection's documents are returned as an array of JSON objects.
+In the following response the documents of the collection `inventory` are returned as an array of JSON documents.

 ``` plain
 > GET /inventory